Bearhawk 5: Operational history

-By December 2020 one example, the prototype, had been registered in the United States with the Federal Aviation Administration.
+As of December 2023, the prototype and three kit built examples have been registered in the United States with the Federal Aviation Administration.

 In an extensive flight review in December 2020, AVweb writer Paul Dye note of its flight characteristics, "you’re obviously not going to mistake the Bearhawk 5 for a single-seat acrobatic machine, but both roll and pitch forces were surprisingly light for an airplane of this size.
 Rudder was appropriate and positive, and all three axes were harmonious enough to easily fly the airplane in formation with no prior practice.
 Of course, when working in formation, nothing is better than an excess of power for rapid acceleration when you need to pull forward (coupled to a constant-speed prop that slows you down quickly when you need to back up in a hurry), and the Bearhawk 5 has plenty of extra power.
 The three-blade Hartzell does a great job of turning that power into both acceleration and deceleration, so the package works pretty well."